Meet our Staff

 Grants Manager and Program Administrator

-Jessica Anzaldúa is Grants Manager and Program Administrator at Spencer Foundation.
+Jessica Anzaldúa is Grants Manager and Program Administrator for the Transformative Research Program.

 Prior to joining Spencer, Jessica Anzaldúa worked in various grantmaking roles with nonprofit organizations including the national hunger relief organization Feeding America and United Way of Metropolitan Chicago.
 In addition to her grantmaking expertise, Jessica has over a decade of experience in many aspects of nonprofit management, including fundraising, community engagement and stewardship.
 Jessica holds a Master of Nonprofit Administration and a Master of Organizational Leadership from North Park University.